Benpsheppard/strive-mern/README.md

 # Strive - MERN
 Strive is a Gym Tracker App.
-Create, log and review personalised workouts - built using the MERN stack
+Create, log and review personalised workouts - built using the MERN stack Now deployed on Render!
+Visit https://strive-ei2e.onrender.com/ to begin tracking your workouts

 ## Features
 - Login / Register with MongoDB persistance and JWT authentication